top of page

 • Negin Amani

-Bolted steel connections play a central role in how structures behave under load—from everyday gravity forces to wind, vibration, and seismic activity.
-In Ontario’s industrial and commercial sectors, the choice between Bearing-Type and Slip-Critical connections is not just a detailing preference; it directly impacts structural performance, installation costs, and long-term durability.
+Bolted steel connections are crucial in determining how structures respond to various loads, from everyday gravity to wind, vibration, and seismic activity.
+In Ontario’s industrial and commercial sectors, the choice between Bearing-Type and Slip-Critical connections is more than a matter of preference; it significantly influences structural performance, installation costs, and long-term durability.

-While both systems are accepted under CSA S16 (Design of Steel Structures), they function differently in service.
-Understanding where "slip" is acceptable—and where even a few millimetres of movement can compromise safety or operations—is essential for efficient design.
+Both systems are accepted under CSA S16 (Design of Steel Structures), but they operate differently in service.
+Understanding where "slip" is acceptable—and where even a few millimetres of movement can jeopardize safety or operations—is vital for effective design.

 Bolted steel connections play a central role in how structures behave under load—from everyday gravity forces to wind, vibration, and seismic activity

-• Bearing-Type Connections: The bolts are tightened to a "snug-tight" condition.
-The connection allows for a tiny amount of slip until the bolt shank physically contacts (bears against) the side of the hole.
+• Bearing-Type Connections The bolts are tightened to a "snug-tight" condition.
+This connection allows for a small amount of slip until the bolt shank physically contacts the side of the hole.

-• Slip-Critical Connections: The bolts are fully pretensioned to create a massive clamping force.
-The load is transferred strictly through friction between the steel surfaces (faying surfaces), preventing any slip under service loads.
+• Slip-Critical Connections: The bolts are fully pretensioned to create a strong clamping force.
+The load is transferred solely through friction between the steel surfaces (faying surfaces), preventing any slip under service loads.

 Why the Distinction Matters

 1. Serviceability & Alignment: In bearing connections, minor settling is expected.
-However, for long-span trusses, crane runways, or precise equipment supports, this movement can throw systems out of alignment.
+However, for long-span trusses, crane runways, or precise equipment supports, this movement can misalign systems.
 Slip-critical connections lock the geometry in place.

-2. Fatigue & Vibration: If a structure is subject to load reversals (e.g., wind on a tall structure) or vibration (e.g., machinery), a bearing connection may loosen over time or damage the bolt hole (ovalization).
+2. Fatigue & Vibration: If a structure experiences load reversals (e.g., wind on a tall structure) or vibration (e.g., machinery), a bearing connection may loosen over time or damage the bolt hole (ovalization).
 Slip-critical connections protect against this fatigue.

-3. Execution & Cost: This is the biggest factor for owners and contractors.
+3. Execution & Cost: This is a significant factor for owners and contractors.

-• Bearing-Type: Fast to install (snug-tight) and requires minimal surface prep.
+4. Bearing-Type: Fast to install (snug-tight) and requires minimal surface preparation.

 Typical Applications in Ontario